 Baby Soothers Placement and Volume Settings

-Where to place your machine and how loud to set it can be just as important as which one you buy.
+Where to plug your machine and how loud to set it can be just as important as which one you buy.
 When choosing a volume, be sure that it is loud enough to comfort your baby while not being too loud to damage eardrums.
-There are many different suggestions, but essentially It should be about the sound of a shower (around 50 decibels) and be placed about seven feet away from your child’s head.
+There are many different suggestions, but essentially It should be about the sound of a shower (around 50 decibels), and the system should be placed about seven feet away from your child’s head.

 Nursery Noisemaker Buying Tips